Kinematically boosted pairs from the nonlinear Breit-Wheeler process in small-angle laser collisions: Introduction

-However, there are limitations to the simple setup of photons in a pure electric field created by counter-propagating laser pulses \cite{Dunne:2009gi}.
+However, there are limitations to the simple setup of photons in a pure electric field created by counter-propagating laser pulses \cite{dunne2009catalysis}.
 The yield of pairs is proportional to the number of high frequency photons, and a large number of photons ($10^{10}$) must be injected to compensate the exponential suppression when the laser field strength is significantly below $|\vec E_c|$.
-This is above the photon density at which perturbative pair production becomes likely ($N_\gamma/(\mu\mathrm{m})^3\sim 10^9$ results in 1 perturbative pair/meter of flight) meaning the invariant mass of two photons in a bunch must be $s=k_1\!\cdot\!k_2<4m_e^2$.
-These limitations are removed if we can enhance the production rate and/or distinguish nonperturbatively produced pairs from perturbative ones.
+At the photon number density corresponding to packing those photons in the few-micron scale focal volume of an ultra-high intensity laser, perturbative pair production ($\gamma\gamma\to e\bar e$) becomes probable whenever the invariant mass of two photons passes the kinematic threshold, $s=k_1\!\cdot\!k_2<4m_e^2$ where $k_{1,2}$ are the 4-momenta of the two photons.
+The possibility of perturbative production suggests we should also consider phenomenological features that distinguish nonperturbatively produced pairs from perturbatively produced pairs.

 In this work, we show how to simultaneously enhance nonperturbative pair conversion and give the produced pairs a characteristic large momentum (rapidity) that is determined by the geometry of the high intensity lasers.
-Large pair rapidity is achieved by boosting the center of momentum frame of the process: nonperturbatively produced pairs inherit momentum from the external field, as seen by considering it diagrammatically as absorption of $N\gg 1$ soft photons~\cite{Chiu:1978dg}.
-For spontaneous production, the center of momentum frame of produced pairs coincides with the rest frame of the external field\cite{Labun:2011xt}.
+Large pair rapidity is achieved by boosting the center of momentum frame of the process: nonperturbatively produced pairs inherit momentum from the external field, as seen by considering it diagrammatically as absorption of $N\gg 1$ soft photons~\cite{chiu1979diagrammatic}.
+For spontaneous production, the center of momentum frame of produced pairs coincides with the rest frame of the external field~\cite{labun2011spectra}.
 For pair conversion, the high energy photon also contributes momentum.
-To take advantage of this fact, we set two high intensity laser pulses to converge at a small angle $\phi$.
+To maximize this kinematic boost, we set two high intensity laser pulses to converge at a small angle $\phi$.
 The superposed laser fields create a total field that is both off the photon shell (necessary for nonperturbative pair creation) and at a high momentum relative to the lab, controlled by $\phi$.
 A novel aspect when considering nonperturbative pair conversion is that for photon frequency near threshold $\omega \gtrsim m_e$, small $\phi$ increases the number as well as the momentum of the produced pairs.